Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 It’s actually almost impossible to overcook mushrooms, so feel free to cook them well.

-Utilizing this hot water extraction method or cooking mushrooms breaks down the indigestible polysaccharides that make up the cell wall, which provides mushrooms’ substantial amount of immunomodulatory benefit (1).
+Utilizing this hot water extraction method of cooking mushrooms breaks down the indigestible polysaccharides that make up the cell wall, which provides mushrooms’ substantial amount of immunomodulatory benefit [2].

 3 Cooked Mushroom Recipes for Dogs

 Bone broth is chock full of vitamins, minerals, and amino acids.
-The collagen from the bones can support joint health.
-Adding mushrooms can enhance the benefits!
+The collagen from the bones can also support your pet’s joint health.

 Just as bone broth is a powerhouse of health benefits for humans, it is for dogs, too.
-Add in some mushrooms, and you’ve got a nutrient-dense way to feed your dog some cooked mushrooms.
+Add in some mushrooms, and you’ve got a nutrient-dense way to feed your dog a healthy, hearty meal.

-• 1 cup of diced mushrooms: button, shiitake, maitake, and portobella are good.
-You can mix the types of mushrooms together or use just a single type.
+• 1 cup of diced mushrooms: button, shiitake, maitake, and portobello are good.
+You can mix the types of mushrooms together or use just a single type

 • Filtered water